karmab/kcli-ztp/README.md

 ### Node parameters

-when specifying *masters* or *workers* as an array (for baremetal nodes), the specification can be created with something like this
+when specifying *ctlplanes* or *workers* as an array (for baremetal nodes), the specification can be created with something like this

 ```
 - redfish_address: 192.168.123.45